-Employment policies keep presenting formidable challenges to policy makers and governments, especially due to their intersections with industrial and innovation policies in the context of longer term structural transformations.
-Today, employment policy actions and reforms are urgently called for to stimulate job creation and ensure a sustainable job-rich growth, encouraging and matching labour market needs for existing and new skills, while preventing a build-up of social and fiscal costs in the longer term.
+Employment policies keep presenting formidable challenges to policymakers and governments, especially due to their intersections with industrial and innovation policies in the context of longer-term structural transformations.
+Today, employment policy actions and reforms are urgently called for to stimulate job creation and ensure sustainable job-rich growth, encouraging and matching labor market needs for existing and new skills, while preventing a build-up of social and fiscal costs in the longer term.

 Consulting support in all above areas should be rich and multifaceted, or highly selective and focused, and mainly focus on:

 - Addressing the huge skills miss-matching through measures that develop effective synergies between the worlds of education and work;

 - Supporting governments to effectively use financial instruments for job creation and combating unemployment;